 Any payments for a previous semester will be based on credit hours completed.
 We recommend you apply in advance of the academic year, if possible.

-TEACH is only for the first baccalaureate degree.
-You may not receive a TEACH Grant for a second baccalaureate or second post-baccalaureate program.
+TEACH is only for a first bachelor’s and first master’s degree only.
+You may not receive a TEACH Grant for a second bachelor’s or a second master’s degree.

 The requirement to have scored at the 75th percentile on a national college admissions test is a one-time check, whereas the use of the 3.25 GPA to meet eligibility guidelines is checked each semester.

 Though you must file a FAFSA annually to determine some eligibility guidelines, you do not have to demonstrate financial need.

 The TEACH Grant, when combined with your other financial assistance, may not exceed your cost of attendance.

 If you receive subsequent TEACH Grants, additional counseling will be required each year to review the terms and conditions of the award.
 Exit counseling is also required when you prepare to leave the University.

 Under certain conditions, the TEACH Grant may be converted to a Direct Unsubsidized Loan with interest accruing from the date of each grant disbursement: